geonetwork/doc/source/user-guide/map/index.rst

 Store and share maps
 --------------------

 A map consists of a background layer and a number of thematic overlays.
 A format to combine layers, projection and bounds (area of interest) has been adopted by OGC as the OWS Context standard.
-Besides |project_name| there are a number of other applications supporting this standard.
+Besides GeoNetwork there are a number of other applications supporting this standard.

-|project_name| uses OWSContext to store, share and load maps:
+GeoNetwork uses OWSContext to store, share and load maps:

 - Export a context to a local file, to restore the map later or share by email.